 - Heat a small pot over medium-high heat.
 Add the rolled oats and milk and stir to combine.

 - Once oatmeal reaches a boil, turn heat down to low.
 Add the sliced bananas and stir to combine.
-Add the cacao powder and PB2, and more milk as needed to combine**.
+Add the cacao powder and peanut butter, and more milk as needed to combine**.
 Cook for 5-7 minutes or until oatmeal is completed cooked.

-- Add the egg whites and continue stirring to avoid scrambling the eggs.
-The egg whites should only take 1-2 minutes to cook.
-The oatmeal should appear completely cooked and the egg whites should combine into the oatmeal.
+- Add the egg and continue stirring to avoid scrambling the eggs.
+The egg should only take 1-2 minutes to cook.
+The oatmeal should appear completely cooked and the egg should combine into the oatmeal.

 - Take oatmeal off the heat, add vanilla extract and (optional) dark chocolate.
 Stir to combine.